 Data Quality and Governance

-Data governance is also typically a problem, because who owns the data in data warehouses?
+Data governance is also typically a problem too, because who owns the data in data warehouses?
 Who is responsible if source systems mess up and data gets corrupted?
 Many of the source system engineers point to the data warehouse engineers when something goes wrong, because they transform data to something system owners do not know.
 Visa versa, data warehousing engineers blame source system owners for delivering incorrect data.

 Data life cycle management of historical data is also an issue.
 Because EDWs are seen as the archive of truth, operational systems cleanup irrelevant data knowing data will be retained in the warehouse.
 What if the operational systems need to make an analytical reports based on their own historical data, what happens then?
 In many cases ODSs would fulfill this need, but I have also seen companies using EDWs for this purpose.
 This brings up an interesting pattern.
 First, operational data is moved and transformed into a harmonized model.
 Second, that same data is transferred and transformed back (reverse engineered) into its original context.